Single at Thanksgiving? Here’s how to enjoy the holidays

 But does tradition match up to reality?
 For many in Canada, the answer is no. In fact, recent studies have shown that 27.6% of Canadian households are single occupant,1 suggesting that, if you are single at Thanksgiving, you are far from alone.
 With that figure in mind, EliteSingles decided to talk to Relationship Coach Sam Owen, about how to get through the day when you're flying solo.

 Single at Thanksgiving?
 Who cares!
 With this advice, you'll soon might just find that you aren’t merely surviving the holiday – you are enjoying it too!
 And don't forget that, if your head's in the right place, fall is the best time of year to look for love!

-1. Facing the day alone
+1. If you're facing the day alone

 The prospect of being alone at Thanksgiving can be a little daunting.
 However, there are plenty of ways to get through the day.
 While a wallow at home under the duvet might sound tempting, chances are you will feel happier if you take charge and actively try and do something for yourself.
 As Sam Owen says: ‘’you will always feel better when you proactively take your destiny into your own hands.
 You’re not going to undo the pressure by sitting at home worrying about it or feeling deflated by your predicament.’’